Charles Bamforth: Career

 Charles Bamforth was born in Upholland, outside Wigan in Lancashire in 1952.
 His father (who died four months before Charlie was born) was a head teacher.
 Following schooling at Upholland Grammar School, Charlie graduated from the University of Hull with a Bachelor of Science degree in biochemistry in 1973 and went on to receive a PhD from the same institution in 1977.
 After a period as a postdoctoral fellow at Sheffield University, he joined Brewing Research International, but in 1983, he went to work at Bass Brewers, where he was Research Manager and Quality Assurance Manager.
 In 1991, Bamforth became director of research at Brewing Research International.
 Two years later, he received a Doctor of Science degree from Hull University.
 In 1999, he took up the post Anheuser-Busch Endowed Professor of Malting and Brewing Sciences at UC Davis.
 Bamforth retired from UC Davis in 2018 and was appointed Distinguished Professor Emeritus.
-Since January 2019, he has been Senior Quality Advisor at the Sierra Nevada Brewing Company.
+From January 2019 to December 2025 he was Senior Quality Advisor at the Sierra Nevada Brewing Company.

 Between 2014 and 2016, he was President of the Institute of Brewing and Distilling (IBD).
 He is also a Fellow of the IBD, as well as a Fellow of the Society of Biology and Fellow of the International Academy of Food Science and Technology, and was the Editor-in-Chief of the Journal of the American Society of Brewing Chemists for 18 years.
 He was visiting professor of Brewing at Heriot-Watt University and has been Honorary Professor at the University of Nottingham since 2006.